It's never too early to project what the playoff bracket will look like in January, even after just one week.

-Two things I do not like about the Colts: Reggie Wayne’s injury and Trent Richardson.
-Wayne’s season-ending injury will really hurt quarterback Andrew Luck, but Richardson has made Cleveland’s front office look like a group of geniuses, and that is hard to do.
+Two things I do not like about the Colts – Reggie Wayne’s injury and Trent Richardson.
+Wayne’s season-ending injury will really hurt quarterback Andrew Luck, but Richardson has made Cleveland’s front office look like a group of geniuses, and that is really hard to do.
 Indianapolis has enough talent to make the playoffs, but Cincinnati is a better team.

 Still can't move you off the Lions in the North, huh?

 Green Bay loses tight end Jermichael Finely, and Chicago is without Jay Cutler for at least four weeks.
-Packers quarterback Aaron Rodgers is without receiver Randall Cobb and Finley, while the Bears could collapse again without Cutler.
-In 2011, Chicago started 7-3 before Cutler sustained a thumb injury, and the Bears dropped five straight.
+Packers quarterback Aaron Rodgers is without receiver Randall Cobb and Finley, while the Bears could collapse against without Cutler.
+In 2011, Chicago started 7-3 before Cutler sustained a thumb injury, and the Bears dropped five consecutive games.
 The stars are aligning for Detroit.

 Is Dallas for real?
-A No. 3 seed seems high for a team coming out of that sloppy division.
+A three seed seems mighty high for a team coming out of that sloppy division.